-There’s no doubt about it: a trip to the Galapagos Islands is a bucket list vacation most travelers hope to cross off one day.
+There’s no doubt about it: Galapagos tours are a bucket list vacation most travelers hope to cross off one day.
 Offering gorgeous waters and shores covered in some of the world’s rarest flora and fauna, its tourism industry has thankfully become developed enough to offer a range of experiences for every type of traveler but has not veered towards over-development as conservation is of the utmost priority.

 Two of the most popular ways to explore this famed archipelago is either by Galapagos cruise or by booking a stay in a Galapagos hotel or lodge on one of the inhabited islands and doing island hopping excursions to nearby islands.
-Historically prices may have deterred travelers from considering a cruise, but today with more upscale lodgings on the islands offering luxurious island-hopping opportunities and plenty of Galapagos cruise deals available, the price differential can be somewhat negligible.
+Historically prices may have deterred travelers from considering a cruise, but today with more upscale lodgings on the islands offering a wealth of luxurious Galapagos island-hopping itinerary choices and plenty of Galapagos cruise deals available, the price differential can be somewhat negligible.
 With price factored out of the equation, here are the pros and cons of a Galapagos cruise versus island hopping to help you decide which is the best way to explore the islands for you.

 Sailing on a Galapagos cruise means your boat will be your base.
 Your itinerary will include as many islands as you hope to see, and you will make your way through the archipelago, returning to the boat in between.
 The cruise will be your home for your Galapagos journey.
 Here are the pros and cons from a traveler who has recently done a cruise.